Emergency Medicine Ultrasound

 Stanford Emergency Medicine's Ultrasound Fellowship offers opportunities to learn from and work alongside leading experts, using state-of-art equipment in diverse, high-acuity clinical settings.

-Medical Student Elective
+Med Student Elective

 In weekly scanning shifts, lectures and workshops, QA review, and hands-on practice, participants explore all applications for emergency ultrasound.